akosifords/OpenTK-GameEngine/README.md

     ```bash
     cd Sandbox
     ```
-*   Run the project:
+*   Run the project using the .NET CLI:
     ```bash
     dotnet run
     ```
-    This command will automatically restore dependencies, build, and run the `Sandbox` application.
+    *This command will automatically restore dependencies, build the code, and run the `Sandbox` application.*

+---

-The Sandbox application demonstrates the current features of the Makina engine.
+The **`Sandbox`** application serves as a demonstration area, showcasing the current features and capabilities of the Makina engine.